miloszkowal/codex_vitae/codex-vitae.md

 * Productivity can be acquired through training.
 * Productivity is defined as a deliberate action towards goals.
 * True productivity is only achieved with an end goal in mind.
 Anything else is busywork.
+* Being hyperproductive can lead to burnout and take away from the things that matter the most.

 #### Food